 Some divorces are simple.
 If a couple has no assets and no children, then maybe they just need assistance filling out a few divorce forms and filing them.
 There are even non-lawyer companies that help people fill out the necessary forms for divorce or paternity.
 The problem with this is sometimes people don’t know which forms they should fill out, they may not realize that a retirement account should be included in their assets, or that student loans may be part of their marital liabilities.
 Even with a seemingly simple divorce, it is always a good idea to have the assistance of a divorce lawyer to make sure everything is handled properly.
 This can help save time, money, and headaches later down the road.
 One issue I run into when I’m dealing with parents getting divorced is many parents are focused on their present situation.
 They forget to think about issues that may arise years down the road, such as the other parent marrying another spouse, changing jobs, or moving far away.
-A good divorce attorney or child custody lawyer will help you prepare for the future by helping you with alimony and creating a parenting plan that contemplates not only your current situation, but possible life changes that may take place years later.
+The best divorce attorney or child custody lawyer will help you prepare for the future by helping you with alimony and creating a parenting plan that contemplates not only your current situation, but possible life changes that may take place years later.

 So, who’s the best family law attorney in Clearwater, Pinellas County, or all of Florida?
 The family law attorney that works for you.